newton-physics/mujoco-usd-converter/README.md

 > Important: This is currently an Alpha product.
 See the [CHANGELOG](./CHANGELOG.md) for features and known limitations.

 Key Features:
+- Converts an input MJCF file into an OpenUSD Layer
+- Supports data conversion of visual geometry & materials, as well as the bodies, collision geometry, sites, joints, and actuators necessary for kinematic simulation.
 - Available as a python module or command line interface (CLI).
-- Converts an input MJCF file into an OpenUSD Layer:
-  - A standalone, self-contained artifact with no connection to the source MJCF, OBJ, or STL data.
+- Creates a standalone, self-contained artifact with no connection to the source MJCF, OBJ, or STL data.
   - Structured as an [Atomic Component](https://docs.omniverse.nvidia.com/usd/latest/learn-openusd/independent/asset-structure-principles.html#atomic-model-structure-flowerpot)
-  - Contains visual geometry & materials as well as physical properties necessary for simulation.
   - Suitable for visualization & rendering in any OpenUSD Ecosystem application.
   - Suitable for [import & simulation directly in MuJoCo Simulate](#loading-usd-in-mujoco-simulate).

+## Implementation Details & Dependencies

 Specific implementation details are based on the "MJC to USD Conceptual Data Mapping" document, which is a collaboration between Google DeepMind and NVIDIA.
+This document will be made public once the project moves out of the alpha phase.

+The output asset structure is based on NVIDIA's [Principles of Scalable Asset Structure in OpenUSD](https://docs.omniverse.nvidia.com/usd/latest/learn-openusd/independent/asset-structure-principles.html).

+The implementation also leverages the following dependencies:
+- NVIDIA's [OpenUSD Exchange SDK](https://docs.omniverse.nvidia.com/usd/code-docs/usd-exchange-sdk/latest/index.html) to author consistent & correct USD data.
+- Pixar's OpenUSD python modules & native libraries (vendored via the `usd-exchange` wheel).
+- Google DeepMind's `mujoco` python module for parsing MJCF into MjSpec
-The implementation also leverages [NVIDIA's OpenUSD Exchange SDK](https://docs.omniverse.nvidia.com/usd/code-docs/usd-exchange-sdk/latest/index.html) to author consistent & correct USD data, as well as the MjcPhysics USD schema from MuJoCo to author the MuJoCo specific Prims, Applied APIs, and Attributes.
+- A codeless version of the MjcPhysics USD schema from MuJoCo to author the MuJoCo specific Prims, Applied APIs, and Attributes.
+- [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) and [numpy-stl](https://numpy-stl.readthedocs.io) for parsing any mesh data referenced by the input MJCF datasets.

 # Get Started